scribe-project/DialectMapper/README.md

 # Dialect mapper

 Dialectal information given about speakers can vary between corpora.
-Some corpora may record the municipality of birth, or the county, or others may record the speakers self-assed dialect.
+Some corpora may record the municipality of birth, or the county, or others may record the speakers' self-assessed dialect.
 We'd like a way of standardiing, or creating a meta-corpora mapping, between dialects and counties and municipalities.

 This package is bascially a wrapper around a file mapping between counties, municipalities, and dialects